How do I get rich in the current 2024 Canadian financial landscape?

-With Questrade, you can open a TFSA account (do this if you haven’t maxed out your contribution room) where you don’t need to pay tax on any capital gains and dividends from your stocks.
+If you haven’t yet maxed out your TFSA contribution room, you can open a Questrade TFSA account and you won’t need to pay tax on any capital gains and dividends from your stocks.

 What you get with a self-directed Questrade Account

 - Buying ETFs are free of charge – One of the best things about Questrade that really suits index investing is the ability to buy ETFs without paying any commissions.
-This makes the incremental saving strategies we discussed very appealing since you won’t be repeatedly incurring commissions.
+This makes the consistent savings strategies we discussed very appealing since you won’t be repeatedly incurring commissions.

 - Buy US equities with ease – Questrade accounts allow you to hold both CAD and USD, so you can trade on both Canadian and American exchanges.
 You can cheaply exchange CAD and USD within the account by using a process known as Norbert’s Gambit.